Moving bill shock sparks 'anxious' scramble for family left without their stuff

 "Our customer records of the transactions in question do not line up with the allegations made by Marketplace," the statement said, adding that the company stands by its records.

-The Balduks said their companies use certified scales, and that clients have the right to ask for a re-scale.
+The Balduks said their companies use certified scales, and that clients have the right to ask for their belongings to be re-weighed.

 The company says quotes are based on information provided by customers and that they "take great care in ensuring that the customer is aware that if they choose to ship more or less the cost is going to be adjusted and based on that."